-Police: 2 stable after stabbing attack at New York’s MoMA
+Police: Man stabs 2 workers at New York’s MoMA and flees

 NEW YORK (AP) — A man stabbed two employees inside the Museum of Modern Art in New York on Saturday afternoon, leaping over a reception desk to attack them after he was denied entrance for previous incidents of disorderly conduct, authorities said.

 Police said the two employees were stabbed multiple times and both were in stable condition at Bellevue Hospital later Saturday.
-People posting accounts to social media said museumgoers ran for the exits in confusion and chaos after the stabbing.
+People said on social media that museumgoers ran for the exits in confusion and chaos after the stabbing.

 NYPD Deputy Commissioner of Intelligence & Counterterrorism John Miller said the man’s membership was revoked for two separate incidents of disorderly behavior at the museum in recent days.
 He was being sought.